-FOUNDER & EDITOR-IN-CHIEF
+FOUNDER & EDITOR

 NATALIA ESCOBAR CASTRILLÓN is a licensed architect and a professor of Architecture and Spatial Justice at Carleton University (Ottawa).
 She holds a Ph.D. in Histories and Theories of Architecture and a Masters in Design from Harvard University, as well as a Masters in Architecture from the University of Seville.
-Their recent work addresses questions of spatial justice and urban equity (gender, race, immigration, and displacement), as well as questions of care and dependence (health, neurodiversity, disability and design).
-Previously, they studied the intersection of heritage conservation and social justice in contested places and institutions (UNESCO sites, colonial plantation sites, cultural centers and museums).
+Her recent work addresses questions of spatial justice and urban equity (gender, race, immigration, and displacement), as well as questions of care and dependence (health, neurodiversity, disability and design).
+Previously, she studied the intersection of heritage conservation and social justice in contested places and institutions (UNESCO sites, colonial plantation sites, cultural centers and museums).
 Escobar Castrillón is the founder of the design research lab Foreign Futures, where she collaborated with underprivileged communities to build more equitable cities.
 This work has received federal and local grants (Social Sciences and Humanities Research Council, Inter American Development Bank, and Ottawa Community Foundation) and has been published in Materia Arquitectura, JSSAC, and ACSA. .
 Prior to Carleton, Escobar Castrillón taught graduate courses and advised students at Harvard University, Boston University, Chile Catholic University, and São Paulo University.
-They are the recipient of grants from the Social Sciences and Humanities Research Council (SSHRC), the Ottawa Community Foundation (OCF), the Spanish Ministry of Education (TALENTIA), the Jorge Paulo Lemann Foundation, the David Rockefeller Foundation, the Harvard Asia Center, and the São Paulo Academic Research Foundation (FAPESP), among others.
+She is the recipient of grants from the Social Sciences and Humanities Research Council (SSHRC), the Ottawa Community Foundation (OCF), the Spanish Ministry of Education (TALENTIA), the Jorge Paulo Lemann Foundation, the David Rockefeller Foundation, the Harvard Asia Center, and the São Paulo Academic Research Foundation (FAPESP), among others.

 natalia.escobar@carleton.ca